Materials Salvage and Reuse Innovation (MSRI) Business Hub

 Salvage and Reuse Sector Business Opportunity Survey

 The MSU Center for Community and Economic Development’s Material Salvage and Reuse Innovation (MSRI) Hub team administered the survey, “Challenges and Opportunities in Materials Salvage and Reuse” to key stakeholders in Michigan’s reuse economy.
 The purpose of this survey was to determine the primary training and technical needs of businesses in the reuse sector.
-A summary of the findings of the survey and our next steps will be available shortly.
+Read the full summary document below.

 Student-Led, Faculty-Guided Projects